Peach War

-The Peach War, sometimes called the Peach Tree War, was a one-day occupation of New Amsterdam on September 15, 1655, by several hundred Munsee, followed by raids on Staten Island and Pavonia.
-43 colonists were killed and over 100, mostly women and children, were taken captive.
+The Peach War, sometimes called the Peach Tree War, was a one-day occupation of New Amsterdam on September 15, 1655, by several hundred Munsee, followed by raids on Staten Island and Pavonia (today's Jersey City).
+Forty-three colonists were killed and over 100, mostly women and children, were taken captive, but released later.

 The cause of the Peach War has been the subject of debate.
 The armed protest and raids may have been triggered by the murder of a Munsee woman who was stealing peaches from the orchard of Dutch colonist Hendrick van Dyck.
 Some writers, however, have speculated that the Peach War was orchestrated by the Susquehannock in response to the Dutch conquest of New Sweden.

 Background

 New Amsterdam was established on Manhattan by the Dutch West India Company in 1624.
 The surrounding area was occupied by various Munsee bands including the Wappinger, Hackensack, Raritan, Navesink, and Tappan.
 The relationship between the Dutch and the Munsee was often strained particularly in the aftermath of Kieft's War.

 In 1655, the Dutch West India Company ordered Director-General Peter Stuyvesant to conquer the colony of New Sweden.
 New Sweden had been established on the Delaware River in 1638 in territory claimed by the Dutch and had developed a close trading relationship with the Susquehannock who inhabited the lower Susquehanna River valley.
 In late August 1655, Stuyvesant with seven armed vessels and 317 soldiers sailed from New Amsterdam for Delaware Bay.
 On September 15, 1655, Governor Johan Risingh surrendered Fort Christina and the colony without a fight.